SCI.help › Equipment

 D-Mannose

 A naturally occurring sugar that blocks E. coli from adhering to the bladder lining, so it gets flushed out before it can cause an infection.
-Widely used as daily prevention by people with recurrent catheter-associated UTIs.
+Widely used as daily prevention, though the largest randomized trial (MERIT, 2024) found it did not reduce recurrent UTIs.
 Powder dissolves in water; capsules are easier to dose on the go.
 A common preventive routine is around 2 g per day — confirm with your provider.
 Not for treating an active infection.

 Cranberry PAC supplement